foreza/kb/thoughts.md

 But yeah.
 Agreed with this.
 I can't say - "trust me".
 It's their choice, based off of how I have acted in the past and how I act now.

-> "If you trust your manager, tell 👏 them 👏 your 👏 goals" (Emily Stark)
+> "If you trust your manager, tell them your goals" (Emily Stark)

 Prefacing this with the fact that not everyone is lucky enough to have a _good_ manager.
 But my current rapport with my current (and prior) managers were all pretty good.

-I don't tell them my goals (and this needs to change) since I.. honestly don't have really crazy or lofty ones.
 I just want to have the freedom to hack away at cool things, skill up / learn more about anything, and be the "helpful advisor" in times of trouble.
-And not have my weekends/days taken away by crunch and fires.

 > "If you really want to achieve your goal, it’s useful to step back and ask the question, “What could possibly go wrong?”
 (Patrick Kua)